 Travelers in the Middle East Archive (TIMEA)

 Hosted by Rice University, the site is supported by Rice University, the Institute of Museum and Library Services, and the Ken Kennedy Institute for Information Technology.
 The digital archive focuses on Western interactions with the Middle East, offering electronic texts, photographs, hand-drawn images, and historical maps of Egypt, Cyprus, and other regions of the Middle East.
-Its resources may be found by browsing its topical categories or through a keyword search.
+Its resources may be found by browsing its topical categories or keyword searching.